DiogoDeAndrade/SpaceRace/README.md

   - ~~Hull breach: needs fixing (blowtorch), consumes oxygen, pulls players towards it~~
   - Alien: can kill players
   - ~~Blackout: turns lights off,  need to go to the master switch and reset~~
-  - Fuel: need to add fuel to the ship, so that it can speed up
+  - ~~Fuel: need to add fuel to the ship, so that it can speed up~~
-    - Fuel is unstable, can blow up
+    - ~~Fuel is unstable, can blow up~~
-  - Nitro: need to produce nitro at a station, and then feed it to the engine, for extra boost
+  - ~~Nitro: need to produce nitro at a station, and then feed it to the engine, for extra boost~~
-    - Nitro is produced by adding fuel to it - 3 fuel = 1 nitro, but we have to hurry up, it eventually explodes
+    - ~~Nitro is produced by adding fuel to it - 2 fuel = 1 nitro, but we have to hurry up, it eventually explodes~~
-  - Fuel and nitro can provoke hull breach when they explode
+  - ~~Fuel and nitro can provoke hull breach when they explode~~
   - Short circuit: need to fix (wrench) or it spreads and eventually the ship explodes, reduces integrity over time
   - Computers acting up: need to fix (hammer) or it spreads and eventually the ship explodes, reduces integrity over time
-  - Predator: can kill players if they pose a threat (if they have torch, wrench or hammer), is invisible
   - If player dies, the other can revive him with the defribilator
+  - Adjust events with part of the race (solar flares = more fires, asteroids = more hull breaches)
 - Game modes
   - Single player - Just get to destination
   - Multiplayer - Get to the destination, be the best crewman